franco-bianco/solanaswap-go/README.md

-# Solana Swap Transaction Parser
+# solanaswap-go: Solana Swap Transaction Parser

 Parses a Solana transaction and extracts the swap info, supports multiple AMMs.
 Please note that parsing methods may not be convetional as there are many various ways to parse a Solana transaction.
 Feedback and contributions are welcome!